Impeachment in South Africa: State President / President

-1994-1997 : the National Assembly and the Senate, sitting jointly, could remove the president from office by impeaching him or her for "a serious violation of this Constitution or the other laws of the Republic, or of misconduct or inability rendering him or her unfit to exercise and perform his or her powers and functions".
+1994-1997 : the National Assembly and the Senate, sitting jointly, could remove the President from office by impeaching him or her for "a serious violation of this Constitution or the other laws of the Republic, or of misconduct or inability rendering him or her unfit to exercise and perform his or her powers and functions".
 A two-thirds majority was required.
-A similar procedure applied to the removal of any of the executive deputy presidents.
+A similar procedure applied to the removal of any of the Executive Deputy Presidents.

-1997-date : the National Assembly (alone) may remove a president, for " a serious violation of the Constitution or the law", "serious misconduct" or "inability to perform the functions of office".
+1997-date : the National Assembly (alone) may remove the President, for "a serious violation of the Constitution or the law", "serious misconduct" or "inability to perform the functions of office".
 A two-thirds majority is required.
 A president who is removed may not receive any benefits of that office, and may not serve in any public office.

+President Jacob Zuma came close to facing an impeachment vote in 2016 over the abuse of taxpayer funds to build his personal home at Nkandla, but his party used their parliamentary majority to prevent the vote.
+The Constitutional Court subsequently found that parliament had failed to hold Zuma to account and ordered parliament to establish rules for the impeachment process.

 Premiers of provinces

-1994-1997 : a provincial legislature could remove the province's premier from office by impeaching him or her for "a serious violation of this Constitution or the other laws of the Republic or the province", or for misconduct or inability rendering him or her unfit to exercise and perform his or her powers and functions.
+1994-1997: a provincial legislature could remove the province's premier from office by impeaching him or her for "a serious violation of this Constitution or the other laws of the Republic or the province", or for misconduct or inability rendering him or her unfit to exercise and perform his or her powers and functions.
 A two-thirds majority was required.

-1997-date : a provincial legislature may remove the province's premier from office for "a serious violation of the Constitution or the law", "serious misconduct" or "inability to perform the functions of office".
+1997-date: a provincial legislature may remove the province's premier from office for "a serious violation of the Constitution or the law", "serious misconduct" or "inability to perform the functions of office".
 A two-thirds majority is required.
 A premier who is removed may not receive any benefits of that office, and may not serve in any public office.

 Public Protector

-1994-1997 : the president could remove him or her from office for "misbehaviour, incapacity or incompetence", if both the Assembly and the Senate requested him to do so, after considering a report from a joint committee.
+1994-1997: the president could remove the Public Protector from office for "misbehaviour, incapacity or incompetence", if both the Assembly and the Senate requested him to do so, after considering a report from a joint committee.

-1997-date : the president must remove the public protector if a committee of the National Assembly finds him or her guilty of "misconduct, incapacity or incompetence", and the Assembly resolves that he or she be removed.
+1997-date: the president must remove the public protector if a committee of the National Assembly finds him or her guilty of "misconduct, incapacity or incompetence", and the Assembly resolves that he or she be removed.
 A two-thirds majority is required.
+In 2023, Public Protector Busisiwe Mkhwebane became the first head of a Chapter 9 institution to be impeached.

 Auditor-General

-1994-1997 : the procedure is the same as that for removing the public protector.
+1994-1997: the procedure was the same as that for removing the Public Protector.

-1997-date : the procedure is the same as that for removing the public protector.
+1997-date: the procedure is the same as that for removing the Public Protector.